Make no mistake about it: Stepdad is a super important job.

 What did I miss?
 What do your stepchildren call you or your partner?

-Before you go, check out some related reading:
+Before you go, check out the best nicknames for stepmoms, and then some more related reading:

 - The importance of stay at home dads